How to Fly with A Cat Internationally: Learn from My Mistakes!

 Gives your pet enough room to turn around comfortably and lay down

-I believe this was also a rule for the carrier on both of the airlines that I flew–and there is a good reason.
+This was also a rule for the carrier on both of the airlines that I flew – and there is a good reason.

 My flight to Germany was 10.5 hours!
 It is bound to get a little squishy and you want your furry friend to be as comfortable as possible.
 It isn’t easy to fly internationally with a cat!